 In a bid to eat less meat and to lower our calorie intake a little bit, we have been eating a lot more mushrooms.
 Not only do they have a really meaty texture, but they are super low in calories and can really bulk out a meal making you feel fuller for less.

 We are a little bit mushroom obsessed at the moment.
-You might have noticed that from all the mushroom recipes that have been popping up on the blog recently.
-But they are so versatile and we are loving discovering all the different ones out there now that supermarkets are starting to stock more than the basic type.
+They are so versatile and we are loving discovering all the different ones out there now that supermarkets are starting to stock more than the basic type.

 Beef and Mushroom Stroganoff